prawnseq/Mrosenbergii_MrNV_RNAseq/README.md

-# Transcriptomic analysis (RNAseq) of Macrobrachium rosenbergii post-larvae in response to Macrobrachium rosenbergii nodavirus (MrNV) infection.
+# Transcriptomic analysis (RNAseq) of *Macrobrachium rosenbergii* post-larvae in response to *Macrobrachium rosenbergii* nodavirus (*Mr*NV) infection.

 ## Publication information
 coming soon
 ## Data availibility
-coming soon
+Raw data has been uploaded to the National Centre for Biotechnology Information Sequence Read Archive (SRA) under the accession BioProject number: PRJNA550272.
 ## About
-This pipeline was used for the transcriptome assembly and differential expression analysis of M.rosenbergii in response to MrNV infection.  **[Snakemake](https://snakemake.readthedocs.io/en/stable/)** tool was used to create reproducible and scalable automated pipeline.
-The pipeline contained three major sections including raw data pre-processing, transcriptome assembly, and post-processing of the transcriptome (see below).
+This pipeline was used for the transcriptome assembly and differential expression analysis of *M.rosenbergii* in response to *MrNV* infection.  **[Snakemake](https://snakemake.readthedocs.io/en/stable/)** tool was used to create reproducible and scalable automated pipeline.
+The pipeline contained three major sections including raw data pre-processing, transcriptome assembly, and post-processing of the transcriptome (See below).

 ![alt text](https://github.com/prawnseq/Mrosenbergii_MrNV_RNAseq/blob/master/AnalysisPipeline.png "analysis pipeline")